 You:

 “I’ve watched multiple family members suffer through addiction, so after graduating with my degree in Psychology, I knew I wanted to work in addiction research and treatment.
 The most important impact that this research may have is huge, and that keeps or makes me a more motivated person.
-Also, the field is always evolving and providing new challenges to keep me grow professionally.
+Also, the field is always evolving and providing new challenges to keep me growing professionally.
 Although I love the work and job, and even it’s what I want to continue at the time or doing throughout my career to achieve my career goals and targets.

 Your Answer Can Get Personal, But Doesn’t Need to…